bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-variables.md

 \frac{d f(\chi)}{d\chi} = \frac{r_0 v_{r,0}}{\sqrt{\mu}}\chi\left[1 - \alpha\chi^2 S(z)\right] + \left(1 - \alpha r_0\right)\chi^2 C(z) + r_0
 :::

 The last thing we need for a solution using Newton's algorithm is an initial guess.
 There are several methods suggested for this.
-In {cite}`Curtis2020`, they suggest using:
+In @Curtis2020, they suggest using:

 :::{math}
 :label:
 \chi_{i = 0} = \sqrt{\mu} \left\lvert\alpha\right\rvert \Delta t
 :::

-In {cite}`Prussing2013`, they suggest a couple of different options.
-First, Prussing and Conway show that the solution lies in the interval:
+In @Prussing2013, they suggest a couple of different options.
+First, @Prussing2013 show that the solution lies in the interval:

 :::{math}
 :label: